joekrill/macadam/README.md

 ## Components

-SaaS Starter is built as a series of (micro)services.
+Macadam is built as a series of (micro)services.

 ### Frontend Web Client